Simnas: Places of Interest

-The church had a trellis fence around the churchyard and in 1778 the fence was replaced by a wooden fence made of planks and stone pillars.
-Finally in 1887 a stone fence was built and stands today.
+The church had a trellis fence around the churchyard and in 1778, the fence was replaced by a wooden fence made of planks and stone pillars.
+Finally, in 1887, a stone fence was built and stands today.

-From 1626 Mass was held in Polish language, but national revival started and from 1897 Mass became Lithuanian.
+From 1626, Mass was held in the Polish language, but the national revival started and from 1897, the Mass became Lithuanian.

 During World War I, fighting in town limits happened 3 times, but cannons were unable to penetrate church walls.
-World War II did little damage to the church, but on retreat German soldiers set a fire and after 2 days of burning the church was burned down to the core.
+World War II did little damage to the church, but on retreat, German soldiers set a fire and after 2 days of burning the church was burned down to the core.

-Gradually, over the periods of time, the church was restored and standing now in full glory.
+Gradually, over the periods of time, the church was restored and now fully stands.

 German soldiers' cemetery located 2 km away from Simnas, in the outskirts of Mergalaukis village.
 Around 400 World War I soldiers are buried there.
 In the centre of the cemetery is the grave of Lieutenant Ernst Wurche.
 He was a friend of famous German writer and poet Walter Flex and became the prototype of the main character of his novel "The Wanderer Between Two Worlds".
 The main action of the book takes place in Simnas and around town.
-The book was printed in 1916 with editions around 700 000.
+The book was printed in 1916 with around 700 000 copies.

 Žuvintas biosphere reserve is the oldest (1937), the first reserve and largest wetland in Lithuania.
-Size is 70 km².
-It's a bird sanctuary and the only one biosphere sanctuary in Lithuania.
-A boggy, shallow lake with depth average of 0,6 m and loads of floating vegetation islands, is the only one lake of its kind in Lithuania.
+Its size is 70 km².
+It's a bird sanctuary and the only biosphere sanctuary in Lithuania.
+A boggy, shallow lake with an average depth of 0,6 m and loads of floating vegetation islands.
+It is the only one lake of its kind in Lithuania.

 In Aleknonys, 11 km away from Simnas, is a visitor centre.
-In 2011 sanctuary was included to the UNESCO list.
+In 2011, the sanctuary was included to the UNESCO list.

 Ąžuoliniai (Bambininkai) windmill is standing 7 km away from Simnas.
-Built in 1929.
-It's the biggest windmill in Southern Lithuania.
+Built in 1929, it is the biggest windmill in Southern Lithuania.